Kernix13/guitar-chord-names/README.md

 ## Contributing

-If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and we will review it as soon as we are able!
-Please review our [contributing guidelines](https://github.com/Kernix13/guitar-chord-names/blob/master/CONTRIBUTING.md) first.
+If you would like to contribute to the project, then create a Pull Request with your suggested changes.
+Also, please read our [contributing guidelines](https://github.com/Kernix13/guitar-chord-names/blob/master/CONTRIBUTING.md) before creating your PR.

 ## Code of Conduct

-Before interacting with our community, please read our [Code of Conduct](https://github.com/Kernix13/guitar-chord-names/blob/master/CODE_OF_CONDUCT.md).
+Please read our [Code of Conduct](https://github.com/Kernix13/guitar-chord-names/blob/master/CODE_OF_CONDUCT.md) before interacting with our community.

 ## License